Ernest J. King: Civil-Naval relations

-Roosevelt was not above micromanaging the navy.
+Roosevelt was not above micromanaging the Navy.
 For example, in early 1942 he sent explicit instructions to Admiral Thomas C. Hart, the commander of the Asiatic Fleet, detailing how he wanted surveillance patrols run.
 Roosevelt granted Marshall broad authority to reorganize the War Department, but King's authority was more constrained.
-King, acting on a suggestion from Roosevelt that he "streamline" the Navy Department, ordered a restructure on 28 May.
-It was opposed by Knox and the Under Secretary of the Navy, James V. Forrestal, who saw it a challenge to their authority, and by the bureau chiefs, who feared a loss of their autonomy.
+King, acting on a suggestion from Roosevelt that he "streamline" the Navy Department, ordered a restructuring on 28 May.
+It was opposed by Knox and the Under Secretary of the Navy, James V. Forrestal, who saw it as a challenge to their authority, and by the bureau chiefs, who feared a loss of their autonomy.
 Most importantly, it was opposed by Roosevelt, who, on 12 June, ordered Knox to cancel everything King had done.
-Roosevelt did assent to King's proposal to create the post of Deputy Chief of Naval Operations for Aviation (DCNO (Air)), but in a note to Knox in August 1943 he wrote: "Tell Ernie once more: No reorganizing of the Navy Dept. set-up during the war.
+Roosevelt assented to King's proposal to create the post of Deputy Chief of Naval Operations for Aviation, but in a note to Knox in August 1943 he wrote: "Tell Ernie once more: No reorganizing of the Navy Dept. set-up during the war.
 Let's win it first."

 King looks on as James V. Forrestal takes the oath of office as 40th Secretary of the Navy.

 With King reporting directly to Roosevelt and only under his "general supervision", Knox saw King as a threat to his authority.
 He attempted to remove King in 1942 by suggesting he assume command in the Pacific as COMINCH, but this was not possible because as a member of the JCS, King had to remain in Washington, D.C.
 The following year, Knox tried to have Horne, who dealt with most of the CNO work like preparing budgets and appearing before Congress, appointed as CNO.
 This too failed, as it required executive action by Roosevelt, and King elevated Edwards over Horne's head to the new position of deputy COMINCH and deputy CNO on 1 October 1944.
 Cooke replaced Edwards as chief of staff to the CNO.

 Knox died from a heart attack on 28 April 1944, and Roosevelt nominated Forrestal as his replacement.
 As Under Secretary of the Navy, Forrestal was familiar with naval issues, and he had a good track record managing the navy's procurement program.
 He was unanimously confirmed by the Senate, but King and Forrestal clashed.